Roger Scruton: Building Better, Building Beautiful Commission

 On 25 April, Scruton's colleague Douglas Murray, who had obtained a full recording of the interview, published details of it in The Spectator, and wrote that Eaton had conducted a "hit job".
 The audio suggested that both the tweets and Eaton's article had omitted relevant context.
 For example, Scruton had said: "Anybody who doesn't think that there's a Soros empire in Hungary has not observed the facts", but the article omitted: "it's not necessarily an empire of Jews; that's such nonsense."
 Of the Chinese, Eaton tweeted that Scruton had said: "Each Chinese person is a kind of replica of the next one and that is a very frightening thing."
 Eaton's article included more words: "They're creating robots out of their own people ... each Chinese person is a kind of replica ...."
 The transcript showed the full sentence: "In a sense they're creating robots out of their own people by so constraining what can be done," which suggested the topic was the Chinese Communist Party.
 In response, the New Statesman published the full transcript.

 On 2 May, the New Statesman readers' editor, Peter Wilby, wrote that Eaton's online comments suggested that he had "approached the interview as a political activist, not as a journalist".
 Two months later, the New Statesman officially apologised.
 Several days later, Brokenshire also apologised to Scruton.
-Scruton was re-appointed a week later as co-chair of the commission.
+Scruton was re-appointed a week later as co-chair of the commission alongside Nicholas Boys Smith.

-Philosophical and political views
+Cultural views

 Aesthetics

 According to Paul Guyer, in A History of Modern Aesthetics: The Twentieth Century, "After Wollheim, the most significant British aesthetician has been Roger Scruton."
 Scruton was trained in analytic philosophy, although he was drawn to other traditions.
 "I remain struck by the thin and withered countenance that philosophy quickly assumes," he wrote in 2012, "when it wanders away from art and literature, and I cannot open a journal like Mind or The Philosophical Review without experiencing an immediate sinking of the heart, like opening a door into a morgue."

 He specialised in aesthetics throughout his career.
 From 1971 to 1992 he taught aesthetics at Birkbeck College.
 His PhD thesis formed the basis of his first book, Art and Imagination (1974), in which he argued that "what demarcates aesthetic interest from other sorts is that it involves the appreciation of something for its own sake".
 He subsequently published The Aesthetics of Architecture (1979), The Aesthetic Understanding (1983), The Aesthetics of Music (1997), and Beauty (2010).
 In 2008 a two-day conference was held at Durham University to assess his impact in the field, and in 2012 a collection of essays, Scruton's Aesthetics, edited by Andy Hamilton and Nick Zangwill, was published by Palgrave Macmillan.